dotlang/language/README.md

 Two main objectives are pursued in the design and implementation of this programming language:

 1. **Simplicity**: The code written in dotLang should be consistent, easy to write, read and understand.
 There has been a lot of effort to make sure there are as few exceptions and rules as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
 Very few (but essential) things are done implicitly and transparently by the compiler or runtime system.
-Also, I have tried to reduce the need for nested blocks and parentheses as much as possible.
+Also, I have tried to reduce the need for nested blocks and parentheses, as much as possible.
 Another aspect of simplicity is minimalism in the language.
 It has very few keywords and rules to remember.
 2. **Performance**: The source will be compiled to native code which will result in higher performance compared to interpreted languages.
 The compiler tries to do as much as possible (optimizations, dereferencing, in-place mutation, sending by copy or reference, type checking, phantom types, inlining, disposing, reference counting GC, ...) so runtime performance will be as high as possible.
 Where performance is a concern, the corresponding functions in core library will be implemented in a lower level language.

 Achieving both of the above goals at the same time is impossible so there will definitely be trade-offs and exceptions.